MasoudJTehrani/PCLA/README.md

 ## Setup
 Download and install the <a href="https://carla.readthedocs.io/en/latest/">CARLA simulator</a> from the official website.
 Based on your preference, you can either use quick installation or build from source.</br>
-Clone the repository and build the conda environment:
+On **Ubuntu**, clone the repository and build the conda environment:
 ```Shell
 git clone https://github.com/MasoudJTehrani/PCLA
 cd PCLA